-B. Examples
+5.2.
+Examples

-We disabled the pre-filtering and ICP restriction on y-axis rotation to obtain the following examples.
+We disabled the pre-filtering and ICP restriction on yaxis rotation to obtain the following examples.

-Fig 6(b) demonstrates an example of the false positive detection.
+Fig. 6(b) demonstrates an example of the false positive detection.
 VFH classification with partial models classified the cluster marked red in Fig. 6(a) as being the top part of a chair.
-The algorithm then mapped the full chair into world and scored it.
+The algorithm then mapped the complete chair into world and scored it.
 Since the sitting surface is not occluded but also not visible in the scan this classification was rejected.
 In contrast, the table behind the chairs in Fig. 6(a) was matched by VFH with partial models and verified by the algorithm.
-Note that VFH with full models alone would not be able to classify this table due to the occlusion.
+Note that due to the occlusion, vanilla VFH using just complete models would not be able to classify the table.